 Engine Light Union New Jersey

 The Check Engine light — more formally known as the Malfunction Indicator Lamp (MIL) — is a signal from the car's engine computer that something is wrong.
-The car dealer's service department can diagnose the problem for about $75.
 But there's a way to preview what the problem might be.

 Learn More: Engine Light Union New Jersey